 Amalfi to Positano

-With white-washed houses creeping from the port and into the town, Amalfi is a welcome sight as you approach.
+With white-washed houses creeping from the port and into the town, Amalfi is a welcome sight when you approach by charter yacht.

-As the capital of this stretch of coast, the town is an important centre for history, in particular of the seafaring kind.
-Hop off your charter yacht for a few hours to explore the Piazza del Duomo which is set in front of the striking cathedral, get coffee in one of the cafes along the lanes and climb the steps to the beautiful Byzantine-style church which to see its stunning frescoes, columns and dramatic arches.
+As the capital of this stretch of coast, the town is an important centre of history, particularly the seafaring kind.
+Hop off your charter yacht for a few hours to explore the Piazza del Duomo, which is set in front of the striking cathedral, then get coffee in one of the cafes along the lanes.
+Following this, climb the steps to the beautiful Byzantine-style church to see its stunning frescoes, columns, and dramatic arches.

-An afternoon stop in the cliffside village of Positano lets you soak up the last of the Italian seaside atmosphere with dinner at Zass or Il San Pietro di Positano and end your day with a sumptuous bang.
+An afternoon stop at the cliffside village of Positano lets you soak up the last of the Italian seaside atmosphere, with dinner at Zass or Il San Pietro di Positano to end your day with a decadent bang.
 Be sure to stop off at Sirenuses islands if you wish to gain some insight into Italy's rich mythological heritage.

 - Day 11

-With so much to see, do and eat in this amazing city, you can finish up your vacation with anything you didn’t get time for before embarkation.
-When you do finally return to mainland, remember that Naples is the second biggest city in Italy and is full of amazing destinations for you to explore, such as the royal palace, the sunken city of Baiae, and even Pompeii.
+With so much to see, do, and eat in this amazing city, you can finish up your vacation with anything you didn’t get time for before embarkation.
+When you do finally return to mainland Italy, remember that Naples is the third biggest city in the country and is full of amazing destinations for you to explore, such as the royal palace, the sunken city of Baiae, and even Pompeii.
 If you have time, be sure to reserve a table at Palazzo Petrucci for your final taste of authentic Italian cuisine.